transcriptionpro/wuc-new/_posts/2017-05-17-full-bitcoin-node-on-a-raspberry-pi-3-with-or-without-a-pidrive.md

 <p>Raspberry Pi 3: This guide will be using the Raspberry Pi 3 model B, but the process should be the same on the Pi 2, if you have that laying around.
 If you're going to buy a new Pi for this project, I recommend going for the Pi 3, since its price-tag is the same, and the specs are higher.</p>

 <p>Micro SD card, min 4-8 GB (min 16 GB without PiDrive), class 10 or better: The Pi boots off an SD card.
 For that you'll need one that's fairly fast, so get a class 10 or better.
 4 or 8 GB should be more than enough for setups with the PiDrive.
-This one is fine, but be aware that PiDrives often come with a 4 GB MicroSD card included, so you may not have to buy one separately.
-If you're planning on a pruned node without a harddisk, choose a fairly larger SD card, depending on how much of the blockchain you want to prune (also take into account the space taken up by the system plus a swapfile).
+This one is fine, but be aware that PiDrives often come with a 4 GB MicroSD card included, so you may not have to buy one separately. </p>

+<p>If you're planning on a pruned node without a harddisk, choose a fairly larger SD card, depending on how much of the blockchain you want to prune (also take into account the space taken up by the system plus a swapfile).
 16 GB is probably the minimum without a PiDrive.
 Warning: Don't buy cheap SD cards off Ebay and elsewhere from China, as these are often small cards technically disguised as larger cards.</p>

 <p>SD card reader: You'll need an SD card reader and a MicroSD card adapter or some other way to plug your Micro SD card into your ordinary computer during installation of the Pi's operating system.</p>

 <p>WD PiDrive (optional if you're going to run a pruned node): Since SD cards of the required size to <a href="/woocommerce-integration-to-your-wordpress-website-with-spectrocoin/">store the entire blockchain</a> are quite expensive still, we will be using a harddisk to store the space hungry blockchain files.
-Western Digital's PiDrive is very fit for the purpose; it comes in sizes of 250 GB, 314 GB and even 1 TB.
-In the spirit of Pi, I used the 314 GB version (π ≈ 3.14, get it?), a storage capacity that at the time of writing can hold the blockchain three times, so there's plenty of space left for the rapid growth the blockchain.
-At the same time, it comes with a USB plug that fits right into one of the Pi's USB slots, instead of a SATA connector as usual, and a nice lead that allows you to power both the Pi and the PiDrive from the same power supply.
-Alternatively, you could use an external USB-harddisk of any make and model, or an internal harddisk with a powered USB adapter.
+Western Digital's PiDrive is very fit for the purpose; it comes in sizes of 250 GB, 314 GB and even 1 TB. </p>

+<p>In the spirit of Pi, I used the 314 GB version (π ≈ 3.14, get it?), a storage capacity that at the time of writing can hold the blockchain three times, so there's plenty of space left for the rapid growth the blockchain.
+At the same time, it comes with a USB plug that fits right into one of the Pi's USB slots, instead of a SATA connector as usual, and a nice lead that allows you to power both the Pi and the PiDrive from the same power supply. </p>

+<p>Alternatively, you could use an external USB-harddisk of any make and model, or an internal harddisk with a powered USB adapter.
 Also, if you want to save on power, an SSD or a USB pendrive instead of a physical harddrive will be a good option.
 And of course, if you plan on running a pruned node or on getting a huge MicroSD card, you won't need an extra drive at all.</p>

 <p>Micro USB power adapter, min 2.5 A: As the Pi models grow bigger in specs, so do their power requirements.
 Traditionally, Pi owners have used old phone chargers as a power supply.
 While you can still do that, you should be very cautious that the supply delivers enough power for the newer Pi models.
 A minimum of 2.5 A is the official recommendation.
 The easy route (and the safe bet) is to just get the official Pi 3 power supply which can power both the Pi 3 and the PiDrive at the same time.</p>